Arbutus Biopharma Corporation (ABUS) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $6.07.
-ABUS currently public float of 63.55M and currently shorts hold a 6.07% ratio of that float.
-Today, the average trading volume of ABUS was 1.65M shares.
+ABUS currently public float of 78.36M and currently shorts hold a 5.88% ratio of that float.
+Today, the average trading volume of ABUS was 1.47M shares.

 ABUS’s Market Performance

-ABUS stocks went down by -1.84% for the week, with a monthly drop of -10.70% and a quarterly performance of -37.62%, while its annual performance rate touched 15.58%.
-The volatility ratio for the week stands at 7.20% while the volatility levels for the past 30 days are set at 6.92% for Arbutus Biopharma Corporation.
-The simple moving average for the period of the last 20 days is -12.21% for ABUS stocks with a simple moving average of -23.00% for the last 200 days.
+ABUS stocks went up by 4.12% for the week, with a monthly drop of -19.65% and a quarterly performance of -27.03%, while its annual performance rate touched 25.23%.
+The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 6.71% for Arbutus Biopharma Corporation.
+The simple moving average for the period of the last 20 days is -4.25% for ABUS stocks with a simple moving average of -19.08% for the last 200 days.

 Analysts’ Opinion of ABUS